-Like other percale sheets, these have what’s considered a “dry hand” (the opposite of slippery/silky).
-Laying on them you’ll stay put rather than feel like you’re slipping around.
-The sheets are not as crisp as more-expensive percale (they don’t have that crinkly sound of fine hotel bedding), but the fabric does feel better than the sets we tried from Walmart and IKEA.
-They feel lighter in weight than the sateen Threshold Performance sheets (although both sets came in around 3.5 ounces per square yard in our FIT tests).
-In our other FIT lab tests, these sheets were within an acceptable range for tensile strength and they showed good resistance to pilling (again a four to five rating).
+Like other percale sheets, these have what’s considered a dry hand (the opposite of slippery/silky).
+Laying on them, you’ll stay put rather than feel like you’re slipping around.
+The sheets are not as crisp as most pricier, 100 percent cotton percale (they don’t have that crinkly sound of fine hotel bedding), but they did feel surprisingly competitive with some of the sheets from the competition section of our main sheets guide.
+They also feel lighter in weight than the sateen Wamsutta 400 Thread Count sheets.

 You can see all the sheet sets we tried in our guide to the best sheets.
 Many of the cheaper sets we tried didn’t come in a twin XL size (many of the sets that did were $100 or more, which seems too expensive for dorm sheets that will be used for only one to four years).
 Beyond those, we also considered the following inexpensive sets that come in twin XL, specifically for this guide: